 We can’t think of many pairs of headphones as eagerly anticipated as the Sony WF-1000XM3 true wireless earbuds.
 Their predecessors, the WF-1000X launched back in 2017, were a superior-sounding alternative to the distinctly average-sounding Apple AirPods of the time.

-But two years is a long time in the tech world, and now there’s no shortage of options if you’re looking for a pair of true wireless in-ears.
+But two years is a long time in the tech world, and now there’s no shortage of options if you’re in the in-ear market looking for a pair of the best wireless headphones.
 Not only has Apple upped its game with new AirPods, it seems every manufacturer and its headphone-wearing dog wants a piece of the action.

 That’s great news for the consumer though – features, sound quality and expectations are increasing all the time and manufacturers have to work extra hard to stand out from the crowd.
 Thankfully, the Sony WF-1000XM3s manage to do just that, and for all the right reasons.